alyaafifahazmi/Twitter/README.md

-# with_username
+# tweets scrapping
  Scrap tweets from twitter using Tweepy

-Purpose of this project is to extract tweets from specific user in twitter.
+Purpose of this project is to extract tweets from specific user and live streaming in twitter.
 From the extraction, tweets will be cleaned up to have only alphanumeric characters.

 Once cleaned, each words in the tweets will be separated to anaylse.

 At the end, top words tweeted and people mentioned will be gathered and presented in a graph with their respective counts.
+Sentiment analysis if it's postive, neutral or negative will be shown.

 First, apply to be a developer to get API key and API token.